 - Restaurant network expansion.
 Our restaurant number increased from 74 restaurants as of January 1, 2021 to 115 restaurants as of June 30, 2023.
 While we primarily focused on the expansion within existing countries and enhancing their operating performance over the past two years, we kept exploring new markets and have opened our first restaurant in the United Arab Emirates in the first half of 2023. - Same-store sales growth.
 Alongside our continual restaurant network expansion, we have also achieved meaningful same-store sales growth of 54.0% and 12.9% in 2022 and the six months ended June 30, 2023. - Table turnover rate.
 In 2022 and the six months ended June 30, 2023, we recorded overall table turnover rate of 3.3 times per day, respectively, which improved from 2.1 times per day in 2021 and 3.0 times per day in the first half of 2022.
 The improvement of our table turnover rate has continued in the second half of 2023. - Average daily revenue per restaurant.
-Our average daily revenue per restaurant increased from US\$10.0 thousand in 2021 to US\$15.4 thousand and US\$15.6 thousand in 2022 and the six months ended June 30, 2023, respectively. - Restaurant level operating margin.
+Our average daily revenue per restaurant increased from US\$10.0 thousand in 2021 to US\$15.4 thousand and US\$15.6 thousand in 2022 and the six months ended June 30, 2023, respectively. - Income from operation margin.
+We recorded income from operation margin of 3.2% in the first half of 2023, significantly improving from loss from operation margin of 17.8% during the first half of 2022. - Restaurant level operating margin.
 We recorded a restaurant level operating profit margin of 8.3% in the first half of 2023, significantly improving from 1.5% during the first half of 2022.